 Antofagasta is the most important—and the richest—city in El Norte Grande.
 It was part of Bolivia until 1879, when it was annexed by Chile in the War of the Pacific.
 The port town became an economic powerhouse during the nitrate boom.
 With the rapid decline of nitrate production, copper mining stepped in to keep the city's coffers filled.

-their way to the more interesting destinations like San Pedro de Atacama, Iquique, and Arica, but a few sights here are worth a look.
+Many travelers end up spending a night in Antofagasta on their way to the more interesting destinations like San Pedro de Atacama, Iquique, and Arica, but a few sights here are worth a look.
 Around two in the afternoon the city shuts down most of the streets in the center of town, making for pleasant afternoon shopping and strolling.